 Apply for exchange through your home campus NSE coordinator, Julie Good in the Center for International Services and Programs.
 The process includes a non-refundable application fee, a current transcript, letters of recommendation, goal statements for your exchange, biographical data, and a face-to-face appointment.
+Download the application

 In addition to the eligibility criteria, other factors which may be considered in the application process include your flexibility, the ability to adapt to short-term relocation, clear academic and personal goals, support of your academic department, and a willingness to be a positive representative of your home campus to your exchange college or university.